 In April 2023, Wiley announced that page and colour charges had been eliminated from all of its Gold Open Access journals.

 When your article is accepted, visit the Author Services webpage.
 Under 'My articles' look for the newly accepted article and select 'Manage Article'.
 There should be a message from your institution or funder alerting you to the Open Access deal.
 You should 'Select Open Access' at this point.
 The next step is to confirm any funding you have received.
 Once you have completed this section, you will be asked to confirm the affiliation that you added during the submission process.
 When prompted, choose 'Yes, make my article Open Access'.
 The University of Reading Open Access team will then be asked to confirm your eligibility for the deal.
 When your request is approved you will receive a confirmation email and your article will be published Open Access with a creative commons licence.
 You should choose the CC BY 4.0 version of the licence.

 The JISC read and publish deal with Wiley has been so popular with institutions across the UK that it has had to be restricted part way through the year for 2020 and for 2021.
-The deal had to be restricted to cover only authors in receipt of funding from the UKRI and a group of other funders such as British Heart Foundation, Wellcome Trust etc. The publisher has revised the deal for 2022 but it is possible that access may be restricted later in the year.
+In the past, the deal has had to be restricted to cover only authors in receipt of funding from the UKRI and a group of other funders such as British Heart Foundation, Wellcome Trust etc. No restrictions were imposed for 2022 but we have already been warned that spending is higher than expected for 2023 and that it may need to be restricted towards the end of 2023.
 In view of this, it is very important that authors declare any UKRI or similar funding to the publisher at the point of submission.
-This will enable the publisher to identify relevant publications should the deal have to be restricted again later in 2022.
+This will enable the publisher to identify relevant publications should the deal have to be restricted again later in 2023.